AppFair/appfair.github.io/index.md

 The App Fair welcomes all apps: games, utilities, experiments, student projects, artistic and literary works, vanity and toy apps, demos, tests, and, especially, re-mixes of other App Fair apps.

 Since the App Fair is an automated system, there is no human review.
-The only requirement for an app to be included in the App Fair catalog is that it passes the automated validation phases of the `integrate-release` process.
+The only requirement for an app to be included in the App Fair catalog is that it pass the automated validation phases of the `integrate-release` process.

 Projects and organizations will, however, need to abide by the rules and restrictions of the hosting environment (which, in the case of the App Fair fair-ground, is GitHub).

-### How can I set the description of my app in the App Fair catalog
+### How can I set the description of my app in the App Fair catalog?

 Change the `Description` section of the repository details "About" setting.
 This will make up part of the app's summary that a user of the catalog browser application will see.